podoglyph/career-development-curriculum/deliverable_submissions/1703-b/padraic_o'Neill.md

        * When completed, the blog post will serve mainly as a tool to display my interest in Machine Learning.
 As an intro-style post, it will be followed by more detailed ones and I plan to create a series where it's apparent how much I'm learning.
 At this point, since I've chosen to go off the Turing-track, by focusing on Python and Machine Learning for my capstone, it's difficult to promote myself in the field I desire to contribute to.
 So far, my efforts are paying off as I have built an amazingly strong foundation in only 2 weeks.

 * Link to your completed Turing portfolio with 2 additional projects:

-* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md):
+* Summary of participation in practice interview and/or actual interview using these [Mock Interview](https://gist.github.com/podoglyph/e3f5b29d46dfa4ede6b04dd053ef508b):

-* Link to completed action plan for the post-grad job search using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md):
+* Link to completed action plan for the post-grad job search using this [Career Development](https://gist.github.com/podoglyph/49cb78deb068d7fbee12807266c3a657):

 ## Mod 3 Deliverables: